-Mary F. Lerner is Senior Counsel in Lozano Smith’s Fresno office and serves as co-chair of the firm’s Governance Practice Group.
+Mary F. Lerner is a partner in Lozano Smith’s Fresno office and serves as co-chair of the firm’s Governance Practice Group.
 Ms. Lerner is also a member of the firm’s Municipal, Facilities and Business, and Labor and Employment Practice Groups.
 Ms. Lerner advises clients regarding a wide-range of issues affecting public agencies.

 Ms. Lerner’s practice is focused on civil litigation (including the use of Alternative Dispute Resolution - arbitration and mediation), contracts, health insurance law, bankruptcy/representation of creditors, and general counsel for public agency clients throughout California.
 In addition, she assists clients in defense of issues related to the Americans with Disabilities Act.